Conferment of Honorary Citizen Award to Sir David Lane

 He also established A*STAR’s Experimental Therapeutics Centre (ETC), now known as the Experimental Drug Development Centre(EDDC), where he spearheaded the development of research capabilities and cutting-edge technological platforms for drug discovery and screening.
 This led to notable successes including the placement of two promising drug candidates in clinical trials and a strong pipeline of drug discovery projects.
 As the former Chairman of A*STAR’s Biomedical Research Council (BMRC), he steered the strategic direction of its research network.

-As Chairman of CPR, Sir Lane helps to drive the direction and focus of CPR so we can achieve new innovations in drug discovery.
+As Chairman of CPR, Sir David helps to drive the direction and focus of CPR so we can achieve new innovations in drug discovery.
 We are grateful for his insights and leadership in this arena.